Radix Config

 src

-a folder, relative to the repository root, where the Dockerfile
+defines the folder, relative to the repository root, to use as build context when building the Dockerfile

 For Radix environment specific src